-Ni et al. (2018) conducted a systematic review and meta-analysis on studies using the Sinus and Nasal Quality of Life Survey (SN-5) which is a validated symptom questionnaire in pediatric chronic rhinosinusitis (CRS).
-A total of 10 studies, consisting of 13 separate treatment arms of either medical therapy, adenoidectomy, balloon catheter sinuplasty (BCS), or FESS were included in the review.
+Ni et al. (2018) conducted a systematic review and meta-analysis on studies using the SN-5 which is a validated symptom questionnaire in pediatric CRS.
+A total of ten studies, consisting of 13 separate treatment arms of either medical therapy, adenoidectomy, balloon catheter sinuplasty (BCS), or FESS were included in the review.
 The investigators limited inclusion of studies to pre/post studies that reported changes in SN-5 scores.
 Despite the multiple interventions under consideration in this meta-analysis, no treatment comparisons were conducted.
-Two of the 10 studies that met inclusion criteria for the meta-analysis reported SN-5 improvement following treatment with FESS.
-In the FEES-stratified meta-analysis of these 2 studies that included 22 total patients, the mean SN-5 score decreased by 1.83 points (95% CI, 1.47 to 2.19), which the authors report as a statistically significant improvement (p < 0.00001).
+Two of the ten studies that met inclusion criteria for the meta-analysis reported SN-5 improvement following treatment with FESS.
+In the FESS-stratified meta-analysis of these 2 studies that included 22 total patients, the mean SN-5 score decreased by 1.83 points (95% CI, 1.47 to 2.19), which the authors report as a statistically significant improvement (p < 0.00001).

 The National Cancer Database was queried for cases of sinonasal squamous cell carcinoma (SNSCC) without cervical or distant metastases that were treated surgically between 2010 and 2014.
-They were divided into 2 groups based on surgical approach: open or endoscopic.
+They were divided into two groups based on surgical approach: open or endoscopic.
 Cox proportional hazard analysis was performed.
-Propensity score matching (PSM) was used to mimic a randomized, controlled trial.
-A total of 1,483 patients were identified: 353 (23.8%) received endoscopic and 1,130 (76.2%) received open surgery.
-Age, gender, race, geographic region, tumor size, surgical margins, postoperative chemoradiation, and 30-day readmissions did not vary significantly between the 2 groups.
-Open surgery was more common in academic centers (62.8% vs. 54.2%; p = 0.004), less common for tumors of the ethmoid and sphenoid sinus (p < 0.0001), less common for stage IVB tumors, and associated with longer hospital stay.
-Five-year overall survival (OS) (5Y-OS) was not significantly different between the 2 approaches (p = 0.953; open: 5Y-OS, 56.5%; 95% confidence interval, 51.3% to 61.6%; endoscopic: 5Y-OS, 46.0%; 95% confidence interval, 33.2% to 58.8%).
-In the PSM cohort of 652 patients, there was also no significant difference in OS (p = 0.850).
+Propensity score matching (PSM) was used to mimic an RCT.
+A total of 1,483 patients were identified: 353 (23.8%) received endoscopic treatment and 1130 (76.2%) received open surgery.
+Age, gender, race, geographic region, tumor size, surgical margins, postoperative chemoradiation, and 30-day readmissions did not vary significantly between the two groups.
+Open surgery was more common in academic centers (62.8% vs 54.2%; p = 0.004), less common for tumors of the ethmoid and sphenoid sinus (p < 0.0001), less common for stage IVB tumors, and associated with longer hospital stay.
+Five-year overall survival (5Y-OS) was not significantly different between the 2 approaches (p = 0.953; open: 5Y-OS, 56.5%; 95% confidence interval, 51.3% to 61.6%; endoscopic: 5Y-OS, 46.0%; 95% confidence interval, 33.2% to 58.8%).
+In the PSM cohort of 652 patients, there was also no significant difference in overall survival (p = 0.850).
 The investigators concluded that endoscopic surgery is an effective alternative to open surgery, even after accounting for confounding factors that may favor its use over the open approach (Kılıç et al., 2018).